Crip Doula

 • think through access needs and boundaries

-• share strategies for navigating systems
+• share strategies for navigating inaccessible systems

 • explore rest, pacing, and environmental care